 - Have a discussion with your close family members about the situation.
 Talk about how you feel and what you would do “just in case” Things to consider are: At what point would you miss work or keep kids home from school if there is an outbreak of some kind?
 Would you hunker in your home or stay someplace else?

 - Keep close tabs on the news – be aware of what’s going on.
 Learn the facts and stay away from sensationalistic or fear mongering stories.
 Here’s a good article 12 Things You Must Know about Ebola by James Hubbard, M.D.

 - Know the laws about quarantine and isolation: legal authorities will do what is necessary to stop the spread of disease, including quarantining and isolating possibly infected people if warranted..

 - Learn how to sanitize your home with bleach.
-See Cleaning and Sanitizing with Bleach after an Emergency
+See Information on Cleaning and Decontamination

 - Stock up on bleach, disposable gloves, masks, toilet paper, trash bags, water, food, first aid supplies, to last for a month just in case.

 - Read The Hot Zone: A Terrifying True Story I was terrified to read about the first time the Ebola virus reached the U.S. (suburb of Washington, D.C.) back in the 80s.
 Though the story was downplayed at the time, it really happened and now it’s about to arrive again.

 - See my recent article, How an Average Person can Prepare for a Pandemic for more tips on how to prepare.

 From the news reports, the treatment facility that will be receiving the patients is well-equipped with isolation environments, protective equipment and everything needed to keep the patients stable.
 We’re assured that the personnel are experienced in handling infectious diseases and well-trained in all protocols to protect themselves and everyone else.
 I pray for the victims and their caregivers and hope there are no mishaps.